 Integrate search into your app

-If your web application deals with a lot of content, it might be a good idea to let your users search it.
+If your app deals with a lot of content, it might be a good idea to let your users search for it.

 Table of contents

-The recommended approach is to use a dedicated external search service.
+- The recommended approach is to use a dedicated external search service.
 It works for small and large projects and can scale as you go.
-The search service holds your search index, performs search operations over the index, and returns results.

-The service can provide you with advanced features such as typo tolerance or custom ranking of the search results.
-Also, it often comes with SDKs and tutorials to help you integrate it within your app.
+External search services can provide advanced features such as typo tolerance or custom ranking of the search results.
+They also often come with SDKs and tutorials to help you integrate them within your app.

 - With webhooks, you provide a URL such as

 https://myapp.com/update-search-indexand you get notifications to that URL right after any content changes.
 Based on the notifications, you decide whether to add new content or remove records from your search index.

 - With Sync API, you ask the API if there were any recent changes to the content you’re interested in.
 If there are changes to the process, you decide whether to add new content or remove records from your search index.
 And after a while, you ask again.

 Syncing changes in linked items